 About this Research Topic

-Briefly, by demonstrating dissociations between the physical reality and the subjective perceptions, the illusions allow scientists to cast light onto cognitive processes (vision, attention, memory, creativity, consciousness, and perceptual development), onto the mind logic and the brain complexity, onto the structure of the phenomenal reality and onto the computational methods used by the brain to construct perceptual experience.
+Briefly, by demonstrating dissociations between the physical reality and the subjective perceptions, these illusions allow scientists to cast light onto cognitive processes (vision, attention, memory, creativity, consciousness, and perceptual development), onto logic and neural complexity, onto the structure of the phenomenal reality, and onto the computational methods used by the brain to construct perceptual experience.

 Important Note: All contributions to this Research Topic must be within the scope of the section and journal to which they are submitted, as defined in their mission statements.
 Frontiers reserves the right to guide an out-of-scope manuscript to a more suitable section or journal at any stage of peer review.